Key Takeaway

 At the Law Office of Jason Tenenbaum, we have extensive experience handling cases involving complex medical discovery issues throughout Nassau County, Suffolk County, and New York City.
 We understand how to protect our clients’ privacy rights while ensuring they receive the compensation they deserve or mounting effective defenses when appropriate.

-From negotiating the scope of medical examinations to challenging unreasonable discovery requests, we know how to navigate the complex intersection of medical and legal issues in personal injury cases.
+From negotiating the scope of medical examinations to challenging unreasonable discovery requests, we know how to address the complex intersection of medical and legal issues in personal injury cases.
 Our experience includes working with qualified medical experts and understanding the procedural requirements that protect all parties’ rights.

 Don’t face complex medical discovery issues alone.
 Call 516-750-0595 today for a free consultation with an experienced Long Island personal injury attorney who will protect your rights throughout the litigation process.